 Using pesticides in stored commodities has another drawback.
 Usually, these chemicals only kill off adult and larval insects but leave eggs to hatch and develop into new adults.
 This renders treating the stored food with fumigants and pesticides useless because infestations will simply occur again.

 Another challenge that food producers and manufacturers face is the hastened spread of storage pests due to increasing global temperatures.
 It's been observed that warmer temperatures can cause increased insect activity and can even allow these bugs to thrive in previously inhospitable areas.

 Alternative solutions are currently being used to control insect infestations.
 One such solution is the use of hermetic storage, wherein a modified atmosphere is created to deprive oxygen needed by the insects.
 This is done by sealing off a storage container and ensuring a carbon dioxide-rich environment inside.

 By using carbon dioxide, killing off storage pests is an easier and safer task.
-Because this is a natural gas, applying carbon dioxide inside hermetic storage is also considered as an organic pest control treatment.
+Because this is a natural gas, applying carbon dioxide inside hermetic storage is also considered an organic pest control treatment.

 GrainPro's solutions follow this simple concept to ensure the safety of stored agricultural commodities.
-The hermetically sealed storage that GrainPro has developed provides sure protection that can also preserve quality.
+The hermetically sealed storage that GrainPro has developed provides sure and safe protection that can also preserve commodities' quality.
 Insects are eliminated and damage due to infestations can be prevented.
 This, in turn, guarantees that food loss will be avoided.